 I ran a series of indoor CQB drills consisting of single up-drill and a transition drill.
 You might remember this chart from my review of the TA33.
 Once again, you can see how the Trihawk performed.

 As a refresher, this took place at a distance of about 7 yards.
-The “transition drill” consisted of raising the rifle and taking to “pew pew” shots at one target, and then panning to the left about 8 feet to dry fire at a sticky note on the wall.
+The “transition drill” consisted of raising the rifle and taking two “pew pew” shots at one target, and then panning to the left about 8 feet to dry fire at a sticky note on the wall.
+Time stopped after the third “shot.”

 |Optic||Single Up Drill Avg||Transition Drill Avg|